by Adam Trahan

-Over the years, I have enlisted the help of many talented Tenkara anglers all over the globe to help me develop my interpretation for kebari.
-I asked these experienced Tenkara Anglers for examples of the patterns they use to catch fish.
+Over the years, I have enlisted the help of many talented tenkara anglers all over Japan (and the globe) to help me develop my interpretation for kebari.
+I asked these experienced tenkara anglers for examples of the patterns they use to catch fish.
 I suggested, “Just take a couple that you tied right out of your box, especially if they are used and caught fish.
 Please send them for my shadow box project.”
 I wanted to collect a broad variety of angler’s kebari for study and display.

 Eiji Yamakawa sent a couple of flies and a packet of Owner bait hooks for tying his pattern.
 Yamakaw-san’s kebari started my collection.
 The eyeless bait hooks he sent sat in my tying box as I put the collection together.
 At the time, I thought the added loop was a hassle, an extra step that I could eliminate because I only knew regular eyed hooks.
 Little did I know at the time, there was a big reason in choosing this type of hook for my version, my pattern of the wrong fly.